 - Take a look at our guide to #free city living here... http://t.co/QxYsoFCuwC #savemoney #London #weekend http://t.co/usUu4WfEG7 (19th Jul 2014 - 08:15)

 Make money from solar panels

-How would you like an income of £700 a year tax-free for the next 25 years just from your roof?
+How would you like make £750 a year tax-free and save money for the next 20 years just from your roof?

 - How does the scheme work?